How To - Build a High-Quality Radio-less AllStar Node for Under $100

 There are several main pieces to an AllStar node:

-1. A computing device.
+1. A computing device (ASL "server").
 This can be a Raspberry Pi, any Intel/AMD PC or Mini/Thin-Client PC, or a "cloud" Linux server such as a linode.com VM.
 In the case of a cloud server an RTCM interface can be used which connects to a router and then to your radio (but which cost almost $300).
-RPis, the Dell Wyse 3040 and some other mini PCs use only about 5 Watts of power.
+RPi's and many Mini PCs use only a few Watts of power.

 2. A radio/audio/GPIO interface.
 This usually consists of a small PC Board with a C-Media CM108 or CM119 IC that interfaces to a USB port and provides an audio input, audio output(s), and GPIO lines for PTT, COS, and status LED(s).
 This is usually referred to as a URI (USB Radio Interface), or in the case of a radio-less node a UCI (USB Communications Interface).